open-accelerators/mercury/docs/deployment.md

 Some customization will be required in these resource definition files for deployment from the source code in your fork.

+# 2. Clonning rh-mercury/mercury-core

+Check out into your filesystem the [rh-mercury/mercury-core](https://github.com/rh-mercury/mercury-core) codebase.
+Either using the upstream GitHub repository or your fork.

+NOTE: Change the working directory to the clonned folder.

-# 2. Project setup and configurations
+# 3. Project setup and configurations

 First, create the project namespace where the demo will be deployed.